 SIX WORDS THAT SAVED MY LIFE

 It’s a dreary Sunday afternoon.
-I’m 13 and for 5 days I’d been suffering through a severe case of pink eye.
+I’m 13 and for five days I’d been suffering through a severe case of pink eye.
 The infection was so bad no topical meds were helping and both eyes were almost swollen shut.

 My Mother finally suggested that Dad call the family doctor and have him meet us for an emergency review of my condition (prior to the invention of the corner Emergency clinics).
 Luckily my father was a well-known politician and public servant in our town and was able to call in favors like this periodically.